HypoTest-io/hypotest-python3-sdk/README.md

 **optional**
 * **tags**: a key value dictionary for "tagging" the user/visitor such as country, is_free, user_age, device_type, os, etc
 * **override**: override the variant chosen, a string with one of the variants in the experiment
-* **report_event**: if False, the function doesn't report an experiment exposure event to the server
+* **report_event**: if False, the function doesn't report an experiment exposure event to the servers

 examples:
 ```python